performance-maker

 Rajni performed as part of SPIELART's Woodstock of Political Thinking event in Munich, with a short piece entitled Hope.

-Dinner with America is the second in a trilogy of performances addressing the complexities of cultural identity in the 21st century.
+Dinner with America was the second in a trilogy of performances addressing the complexities of cultural identity in the 21st century.
 It toured 2008-2009.

 give what you can, take what you need is a playful exploration of notions of community and conversation through gift exchange.
 It toured in 2008-2009 alongside Dinner with America.